- Learning management systems help companies train employees. With an LMS, all trainings can be done remotely and on demand while stored in the cloud.

 Managers benefit from LMS because the programs make it seamless to track and monitor employees' progress.
 Reports are generated to show the status of all staff's progress with the required trainings.
 Scores are also provided to show managers who has performed well on the tests.
 LMS resources are important to ensure compliance with any training regulations.

 An LMS is perfect for companies that need flexible learning options.
 It's very scalable, with trainings added and eliminated as needed.
 Content can always be updated to provide the latest information to relevant employees.

 Components of an LMS

-- The ability to create and publish course calendars.
+- Create and publish course calendars

 - Automatic enrollment and reminders for mandatory courses